tindoann/liri-node-app/README.md

 - Clone repo

-- From the command line, navigation into the liri pathway
+- From the command line, navigate into the liri pathway
 ![](images/start.png)

 - Select from three main options: concert-this, movie-this, spotify-this-song;